Penn National’s Strategy: Keep Appealing to Younger Crowd

 • Continue to grow in-house media outreach.

-Snowden talked broadly about his company’s approach in the gambling business at-large and in the hugely competitive online sports wagering and online casino gaming world as part of a first quarter earnings call and presentation Thursday.
+Snowden talked broadly about his company’s approach in the gambling business at-large and in the hugely competitive world of online sports betting sites and casino gaming as part of a first quarter earnings call and presentation Thursday.

-The first quarter numbers for 2021 saw Penn National generate revenue of $1.27 billion and an Adjusted EBITDAR of $447 million (EBITDAR is earnings before interest, taxes, depreciation, amortization and restructuring or rent costs).
-While revenues declined 6% compared to Q1 2019 pro forma results (the last comparable pre-pandemic quarter), the Adjusted EBITDAR was actually up 7%.
+The first-quarter 2021 numbers showed Penn National generated revenue of $1.27 billion and Adjusted EBITDAR of $447 million (EBITDAR is earnings before interest, taxes, depreciation, amortization, and restructuring or rent costs).
+While revenues declined 6% compared to the pro forma results for Q1 2019 (the last comparable pre-pandemic quarter), Adjusted EBITDAR was up 7%.

-Penn National operates or has ownership interests in 41 bricks-and-mortar properties in 19 states and has online betting apps in Pennsylvania, Michigan betting apps and Illinois online betting apps.
+Penn National operates or has ownership interests in 41 bricks-and-mortar properties in 19 states and has betting apps in Pennsylvania, Michigan, and Illinois.

-Soon, Penn National will be live online in Indiana in time for the Indianapolis 500 and NBA playoffs, and Snowden said his company will be live online for sports betting in eight states total by the start of football season 2021.
+Soon, Penn National will be live online in Indiana in time for the Indianapolis 500 and NBA playoffs, and Snowden said his company will be live for sports betting in 8 states by the start of the 2021 football season.
 On the bricks-and-mortar side of the business, Penn National will be opening a “mini-casino” in York, Pennsylvania, in August.

 Penn National Efficiencies

-However, it was Penn National’s efficiencies that Snowden emphasized during an earning call.
-The major cost to online gambling operators is how much they spend on acquiring and retaining customers (cost-per-acquisition or CPA) and Penn National has done an excellent job there, Snowden said.
-That cost has been estimated at $300 to $800 per customer industry-wide but it has been far lower for Penn National.
+However, it was Penn National’s efficiencies that Snowden emphasized during an earnings call.
+The major cost for online gambling sites is the money they spend acquiring and retaining customers (cost-per-acquisition, or CPA), and Penn National has done an excellent job there, Snowden said.
+That cost has been estimated at $300 to $800 per customer across the industry, but it has been far lower for Penn National.

 “Based on our differentiated approach and fully integrated partnership with Barstool, we have the best CPAs in the industry and it’s not even close,” Snowden said.
 “Our CPAs are running well under $100 (per customer) right now across all three states where we operate in (online).